Things You Need to Know: How to Harvest Arugula (Guideline)

 Yes, that’s everything on how to cut Arugula from the garden, all you need to do is identify the long ones and cut them, the only thing you have to make sure of is that you don’t cut off the whole plant, that’s unless you don’t want it to grow back.

-• Here’s a video of how to harvest Arugula from your garden
+Here’s a video of how to harvest arugula from your garden.

-What To Do When Aragula Bolts
+What To Do When Arugula Bolts

 So what else could you do?
 You could try cutting them more often.
 But if that still doesn’t work, try to sow seed around every 3 weeks.
 At least you wouldn’t be stuck with one that’s bolting.